 When preparing to import into Revit, you can re-categorize Groups as Mass, Furniture, Generic and a number of other Revit Categories.

 SketchUp Model Watertight Cleanup

-As part of ensuring the model is solid/watertight, you should check the Display Back Faces diagnostic too (shortcut DB), which will highlight the backsides of faces in red.
-We also recommend using this in Monotone Mode (shortcut DM).
-These back faces should always face towards the inside of a solid, so you don't want any of these red faces oriented outwards.
+Also check the Display Back Faces diagnostic (shortcut DB), which will highlight the backsides of faces in red.
+Again, this is most useful with Monotone Mode (shortcut DM).
+These back faces should always face towards the inside of a solid, so a proper model should have no red faces visible from the outside.
 Some applications like Unity will ignore flipped faces like this, so they won't display at all.
 When covering solid models, FormIt should automatically flip the faces, but you can flip them yourself by selecting them and using shortcut FF.
-You can also invoke Reverse Face from the context menu.
+You can also invoke Flip Face from the context menu.

 See this Screencast showing how to use Monotone Mode, Display Watertight Issues, and Display Back Faces diagnostics in conjunction to correct a simple SketchUp model that exhibits all of these issues.

 SketchUp allows material textures to be manually scaled, skewed, rotated, or moved on a per-face basis.
 FormIt respects these overrides when importing SketchUp models, but unfortunately, Revit will discard them, so it's best to avoid them when sending models to Revit.

 If you notice materials losing their scale in Revit when compared to FormIt or SketchUp, you can check for per-face overrides in SketchUp by right-clicking the face, hovering over "Texture" and seeing if the "Reset Position" option is available.
 If so, this face has overrides which won't transfer to Revit.